 Mr Chandrasekhar stressed that India had been alert to the dangers posed by deepfakes earlier than most countries, acknowledging the significant impact of disinformation on the country.

-The warning comes as tech companies provide services to one of the world's largest internet users, with India having 870 million internet users and 600 million social media users.
+The warning comes as tech companies are providing services to one of the world's largest internet users.
+India has 870 million internet users and 600 million social media users, according to statistics.

 Since the advent of advanced AI tools, researchers and countries around the world have expressed concerns about the growing threat of deepfakes, a technology that uses artificial intelligence to create convincing fake images, videos and audio.